Where Do Most Car Accidents Happen in Syracuse?

 Syracuse Car Accident Hot Spots

-While a crash can happen anywhere at any time, certain locations and roadways in Syracuse are more frequently affected by accidents, including:
+While a crash can happen anywhere at any time, certain locations and roadways in Syracuse may see more accidents, including:

 Downtown Syracuse